El Sayyid Nosair: Assassination of Meir Kahane

-In 1990, Nosair assassinated Rabbi Meir Kahane, formerly a member of the Israeli Knesset, and founder of the Jewish Defense League and Kach, which were later adjudged to be terrorist groups.
-Nosair shot Kahane on November 5, 1990, shortly after 9 p.m., following a speech to a Jewish group at in midtown Manhattan's Marriott East Side Hotel.
+In 1990, Nosair was accused of assassinating Rabbi Meir Kahane, formerly a member of the Israeli Knesset, and founder of the Jewish Defense League and Kach.
+Kahane was killed on November 5, 1990, shortly after 9 p.m., following a speech to an audience of mostly Orthodox Jews from Brooklyn.
+A crowd of well-wishers gathered around Kahane following the speech in the second-floor lecture hall in midtown Manhattan's Marriott East Side Hotel.
 Nosair ran up and shot Kahane as he was answering questions following his speech.
 Nosair attempted to flee the scene and commandeer a taxi, but he was shot by Carlos Acosta, a police officer for the United States Postal Inspection Service.
 The two continued to exchange gunfire before Nosair was apprehended.
-Nosair and his victims were evacuated to Bellevue Hospital for treatment of their wounds, and Kahane was pronounced dead at the hospital.
+Nosair and several others were evacuated to Bellevue Hospital for treatment of their wounds, and Kahane was pronounced dead at the hospital.

 Trial

 During legal proceedings, Nosair largely ignored the court and focused on multiple sketches he made of Princess Diana.

-In a verdict described by law professor Jeffrey B. Abramson as "bizarre", a jury in December 1991 acquitted Nosair of Kahane's murder but convicted him of assaulting Acosta and possessing an illegal firearm.
+In a verdict described by law professor Jeffrey B. Abramson as "bizarre", a jury in December 1991 acquitted Nosair of Kahane's murder but convicted him of assaulting Acosta and possession of an illegal firearm.
 He was defended by William Kunstler (along with two co-counsels), who at first advised him to plead insanity.
 When Nosair refused, the defense argued that there had been a conspiracy against Nosair, and Kahane might have been killed by one of his followers.
 Kunstler saw the composition of the jury (which he described as being made up of "third-world people" and "people who were not yuppies or establishment types") as crucial to the verdict.

 The judge in the trial, Justice Alvin Schlesinger, said that the jury's acquittal of Nosair on the murder charge was "against the overwhelming weight of evidence and was devoid of common sense and logic".
 The judge added that he believed Nosair "conducted a rape of this country, of our Constitution and of our laws, and of people seeking to exist peacefully together."
 On January 29, 1992, he sentenced Nosair to 71/3 to 22 years in prison, the maximum allowed.

 Kunstler also saw the verdict as irrational, promising to appeal Nosair's convictions.
-However, Nosair was unsuccessful in several efforts to overturn the verdict.